ukman/pivot/README.md

 This is a jQuery plugin that can be used on a website for data analysis, smart navigation, data input...

+To get started, checkout examples and documentation at http://ukman.github.com

 Bug tracker
 -----------